 In 2018, the Tallahassee Metropolitan Area (MSA)’s Real Gross Domestic Product (GDP) was $16.3 billion, up 2.8 percent from 2017, placing the Tallahassee MSA among the top 40 percent of metro areas nationwide in the annual rate of growth.
 Between 2005 and 2018, total merchandise exports from Tallahassee MSA more than quadrupled, with an average annual growth rate of around 14 percent.
 In FY 2019, Tallahassee had 2,438,959, up 3 percent from FY 2018.
 Direct expenditures of visitors amounted to $659.1 million in FY 2019, an increase of 14.4 percent from FY 2018.

 Florida’s Capital shares a deep-rooted history and culture with unparalleled natural adventure and an upbeat vitality.
-Tallahassee leads the state for coordinated public infrastructure + amenity investment fueled via a penny sales tax.
-For example, a total of $75.7 million been invested into Gaines Street, Cascades Park, and FAMU Way improvements since 2010.
+Tallahassee leads the state for coordinated public infrastructure and amenity investment fueled via a penny sales tax.
+Under the direction of the Blueprint Intergovernmental Agency’s Board of Directors (IA Board), the Blueprint Intergovernmental Agency has been tasked with over 32 community infrastructure projects, that will be underway over the next five years.
+The projects total a value of more than $528 million and will be implemented to positively impact the quality of life, natural environment, and economic vitality for all Tallahassee residents and visitors.
+Blueprint’s promise to improve safety, increase pedestrian & bicycle facilities, reduce congestion on roadways, and increase parks and open spaces will be met by or before Fiscal Year 2026.
 These projects – found all throughout our community – have ushered in a new era of quality of life, transportation, and infrastructure services.
 With an average commute time of 20.6 minutes, it is easier than ever to live, work,

 Tallahassee offers much more than its warm skies and southern hospitality, it offers economic opportunity for industry-leading companies.
 Our community remains youthful and vibrant with the second-highest percentage of the